-The purpose of the AIMS program is to provide parents with a choice of programs for their gifted students in grades 2-4 (Elementary AIMS) and to provide a rigorous program for 5th and 6th grade identified gifted students (Intermediate AIMS).
+The purpose of the AIMS program is to provide a rigorous program for 5th and 6th grade identified gifted students at all intermediate campuses.
 Research shows that when gifted students are grouped together they excel at a faster pace academically and are more socially well-adjusted.
 AIMS classrooms group gifted students into an environment in which content from the four core academic subjects are differentiated to provide the rigor and intensity necessary to meet the academic needs of gifted students.

 We believe that gifted and talented students have advanced academic abilities and unique social and emotional needs, which are developed to the highest potential through collaboration with the school, family, and community.
 Students in the AIMS program have a unique opportunity to interact daily with their gifted peers, in and across grade levels, at a rigorous pace, focusing on instructionally motivating and complex studies.